 Cricut Design Space Terminology for Beginners

-When it comes to getting started with a Cricut machine and the Design Space software it can be daunting trying to figure out what all the functions and terms.
-Even though you are anxious to use all those wonderful craft materials, before jumping into tutorials it can be helpful to familiarize yourself with all the terminology that Cricut uses.
+When getting started with a Cricut machine and the Design Space software, it’s daunting to figure out all the functions and terms.
+Even though you’re excited to use all those wonderful craft materials, it’s helpful to familiarize yourself with all the Cricut definitions and terminology before jumping into tutorials.

-Below you will find 40+ terms and what they mean when working inside Design Space.
-PLUS at the bottom of this post, you can download a free printable PDF to refer back to anytime as you begin to master your Cricut!
+Below you will find 40+ Design Space terms and what they mean when working inside Cricut Design Space.
+Plus as a bonus at the bottom of this post, you can download a free printable PDF to refer back to anytime as you begin to master your Cricut!

-The attach tool has a two-fold purpose.
+Attach: The Attach tool has a two-fold purpose.
 It allows you to hold images in place

 relative to each other on the cutting mat and also lets you attach score lines and text to images.